eriklindernoren/NapkinML/README.md

 # NapkinML

 ## About
-Pocket-sized implementations of machine learning models.
+Pocket-sized implementations of machine learning models, most of which will fit in a tweet.

 ## Table of Contents
 - [NapkinML](#napkinml)